-The idea hadn’t even occurred to me, but Dinnah, Gilbert, and Veronica almost immediately started inviting our neighbors to our evening prayer time, at 8:30 each day.
+The idea hadn’t even occurred to me, but our Tanzanian members almost immediately started inviting our neighbors to our evening prayer time, at 9 pm each day.
 It’s a simple, short time… just a few songs, a time of all praying for each other aloud, and then singing Tembea na Yesu, but our neighbors really jumped at the opportunity, especially the children.
 Originally, we would pray in our worship room, but after a few weeks, we had to move outside because so many neighbor were coming.
 It’s so nice to be together with them each evening, singing and talking with God as we seek to help each other to be disciples.

 (We’ve chosen not to invest in a high-quality camera.
 Maybe think of the following evening prayer photos as an impressionist rendering.)

 And then after 11 weeks of visiting neighbors, we had a time of prayer and fasting.
 What do we do now, we asked?
-We will only be here until the first week of September, but our neighbors lives will go on.
 How do we help them to encourage each other to be disciples of Jesus?
-So that they continue in this new life once we are gone?

 After a time of fasting, praying, and listening for God’s voice, we came back together to discuss what we might be hearing from God.

 We went around the room, and several members offered their thoughts.